vProspect/vProspect/README.md

 # Usage

-*Use ONLY if you come across a desync exploiter, it is useless otherwise.*
+*This tool was created for windows 10-11 (not mobile).
+Use ONLY if you come across a desync exploiter, it is useless otherwise.*

 1. Download the latest release
 2. Extract the file into a folder